NY Child Custody and Visitation

 We Care About the Best Interests of Your Children

 Protecting children should be the major concern among those making custody and visitation decisions, and skilled attorneys like those at the Law Offices of Gerard V. Amedio, P.C. have the experience necessary to develop legal arrangements that will nurture your children.
-Contact us online or call (518) 583-4123 to set up a free initial consultation at our office in Sarasota Springs.
+Contact us online or call (518) 583-4123 to set up an initial consultation at our office in Sarasota Springs.